Frequently Asked Questions

 You may have a Federal Family Education Loan Program (FFELP) or private loan if you previously visited Edfinancial.com for your online account access or received your correspondence from Edfinancial Services (prior to 2012) or know that you borrowed from a private lender (you may have chosen a lender from a list when you originated your loan).

-You may have a Direct Loan if you previously visited www.myedaccount.com for your online account information, are familiar with the ‘Federal Student Aid’ (FSA) logo with the tree (below), or received a welcome letter from Edfinancial Services instructing you that we are now servicing your “Federal Direct Loan”.
+You may have a Direct Loan if you previously visited www.myedaccount.com for your online account information or received a welcome letter from Edfinancial Services instructing you that we are now servicing your “Federal Direct Loan”.

 Can I apply for more loans through Edfinancial Services?